Simplifying generic smooth maps to the 2-sphere and to the plane: Stable maps into

 (3) When $i_0 = \lfloor (n-1)/2 \rfloor$, the arguments in the proof does not work, since $i_0+1$ is no longer an absolute index.
 Furthermore, when $n$ is odd and $i_0 = \lfloor (n-1)/2 \rfloor$, we cannot apply type II moves as in the above argument, since reversing the normal orientation of the index $i_0$ fold image does not change the index. \end{rk}

 Then, we need the following in order to eliminate folds of absolute index $i_0$.

-\begin{lem} Let $f : M \to S^2$ be a stable map with at most one cusp point such that the minimum of the absolute index of folds is equal to $i_0$ with $0 < i_0 < \lfloor (n-1)/2 \rfloor$.
+\begin{lem} Let $f : M \to S^2$ be a stable map with at most one cusp point such that the minimum $i_0$ of the absolute indices of folds satisfies $0 < i_0 < \lfloor (n-1)/2 \rfloor$.
 We assume that $M$ is connected.
 Then, by using always-realizable moves we can eliminate the folds of absolute index $i_0$ in such a way that the other folds have absolute index strictly greater than $i_0$ and that the resulting stable map has at most one cusp. \end{lem}

 \begin{proof} First, by Lemma~\ref{lem:directed}, we may assume that the fold image of absolute index $i_0$ is outward-directed in such a way that the other folds have absolute index strictly greater than $i_0$, and that their images are situated in the innermost region, which is homeomorphic to an open disk and is denoted by $R$.
 Since $f$ has directed fold image of index $i_0$, we may assume that it winds around the north pole $NP \notin R$ of $S^2$ and that it is normally oriented toward $NP$.